codewithdpk/openzipline-mcp/README.md

 ## Integration Example: MCP Client Configuration

-To use openzipline-mcp with Claude for Desktop, Cursor, or any other MCP-compatible client, add the server to your MCP client configuration file.
+To use openzippelin-mcp with Claude for Desktop, Cursor, or any other MCP-compatible client, add the server to your MCP client configuration file.
 Below are example configurations:

 ### Claude for Desktop